unearthed/explore_australia/README.md

 ## Cleaned deposit locations

 As targets, we've provided 3034 deposit locations gleaned from Geoscience Australia's [Identified Mineral Resources database](http://www.ga.gov.au/scientific-topics/minerals/mineral-resources-and-advice/aimr).
+They're available as `data/deposit_locations.csv` and `data/deposit_locations.geo.json` respectively.

-To clean this up and remove deposits that are unlikely to be useful targets we've done the following:
+To make it easier to target commodity types and remove deposits that are unlikely to be useful targets we've done the following:
-- Remove 'uninteresting' or difficult to predict commodity types like opal, coal, diamond etc
+- Remove very rare deposits like diamond or 'uninteresting' deposits like opal or coal (who cares about silica or carbon?)
-- Concatenated the commodity types into some larger groups for prediction purposes (e.g. illmenite -> Ti, hematite -> Fe)
-- Combined rare-earth (Sc, Y, La, Ce, Pr, Nd, Pm, Sm, Eu, Gd, Tb, Dy, Ho, Er, Yb, Lu, REO, REE, Xen, Mnz) and platinum-group element (PGE, Pt, Pd, Os, Rh, In, Ir, Re, Ru, Nb) resources into `REE` and `PGE` resources respectively
+- Concatenated the commodity types into some larger groups for prediction purposes (e.g. illmenite -> Ti, hematite -> Fe).
+Also combined rare-earth (Sc, Y, La, Ce, Pr, Nd, Pm, Sm, Eu, Gd, Tb, Dy, Ho, Er, Yb, Lu, REO, REE, Xen, Mnz) and platinum-group element (PGE, Pt, Pd, Os, Rh, In, Ir, Re, Ru, Nb) resources into `REE` and `PGE` resources respectively.
 - Streamlined the commodity type labels into a semicolon-delimited list (;)

 and provided the latitude and longitude of these deposits in WGS84 longitude/latitude (epsg:4326).